VinEdw/mini-python-scripts/README.md

 After which, the script prints the mole ratio of each element to the least abundant element.
 The user can then input a number to scale the ratios by.
 The goal would be to find a whole number number that scales all the mole ratios to an approximate whole number.

+## euler_method

+This script uses Euler's method to approximate a solution to the given first order differential equation on the chosen interval.

 ## folder_maker

 This script makes folders in the current working directory based on the names in a list of strings.
 It does not support nested folders though.